ameba23/meta-database/readme.md

 There could be a script which anybody could run on a directory of media files, which would produce a JSON file with hashes and metadata for each file using some meta-data extraction tool, which might differ depending on file format.
 This is then collated with other versions of the database from peers.

+## Beginnings of a web frontend to the couchdb in Ruby with Sinatra

+This is hosted in a separate repository [ameba23/meta-sinatra](https://github.com/ameba23/meta-sinatra)

 ## Computing hashes
 The simplest way to do this would be with: